When Should You Use a Braided Fishing Line?

 Strength

-It is very difficult to break these lines as several fibers are woven together.
-This is one of the reasons why braided fishing lines have a short diameter and increased strength.
+It is difficult to break these lines as several fibers are woven together.
+This is one reason why braided fishing lines have a short diameter and increased strength.

 Drawbacks

 Let’s not forget about the other side of the coin.
-Luckily, these fishing lines do not have any serious drawbacks that you can’t tackle.
+Luckily, these fishing lines do not have any severe drawbacks you can’t tackle.

 Visibility

 Yes, visibility could be an issue with a braided fishing line.
-However, you can tie a mono or a fluoro line as an extension to your braided line, because their visibility is lesser in water.
+However, you can tie a mono or a fluoro line to extend your braided line because their visibility is less in water.
 This way, the braided line won’t spook the fish away.

-If you use a braided line with no leads, the fish will easily see the string and won’t get trapped.
+If you use a braided line with no leads, the fish will easily see the string and not get trapped.

 Costly